Check AI Brand Mentions: 5 Methods from Free to Automated

 • Share of voice — Your position relative to competitors

-• Trend tracking — How visibility changes week-over-week and month-over-month
+• Trend tracking — How visibility changes week-over-week, including fluctuations in ai brand mentions

 • Accuracy monitoring — Alerts when AI describes your brand incorrectly